Asian Chicken Noodle Soup

 Instructions

-• Discard kaffir lime leaves.
+• Discard the kaffir lime leaves.
 Taste and add additional sriracha for spicier or lime juice for tangier.
 If you would like a less “chunky” soup, stir in additional broth or coconut milk.
 Garnish individual servings with crushed peanuts and/or cilantro and freshly squeezed lime juice to taste.

 Video